schayes04/SupportEmail/README.md

 SupportEmail allows you to provide a tintColor in order to customize the appearance of the navigation bar.

     supportEmail.tintColor = .blue

+SupportEmail allows you to provide a baseLocale in order to localize the system locale in the email.
+Defaults to en-US.

+    supportEmail.baseLocale = Locale(identifier: "es-US")

 ### License